 When you upgrade to a new “build,” Windows creates a Windows.old folder that contains the system files from your “old” Windows installation.
 This allows you to “go back” to the previous build of Windows 10 if you experience a problem with the new build.

 However, this folder uses more than 10 GB of space on your hard drive.
 Windows will automatically remove it after 10 days, but you can remove it sooner to free up the space immediately.

 Warning: you should only do this if your PC seems to be working properly.
 If you have some issue with the new version of Windows 10 on your hardware, you won’t be able to “go back” to the previous build without completely reinstalling Windows after you wipe these files.

-You can go back to the last build of Windows 10 you had installed by navigating to Settings > Update & Security > Recovery and using the “Get Started” button under “Go back to an earlier build”.
+You can go back to the last build of Windows 10 you had installed by navigating to Settings > Update & Security > Recovery and using the “Get Started” button under “Go back to the previous version of Windows 10.”
 This button is only present if the files are still available on your computer.

 In the Disk Cleanup window, click the “Clean Up System Files” button.

 Check the “Previous Windows installation(s)” option in the list.
 You can also check other types of files you want to remove from your hard drive to free up space here.